ObjectSecurity: Security Policy Automation

 In 2009, ObjectSecurity set up an independent legal entity in California, United States to be closer to their US-based customers.

 In recent years, ObjectSecurity has extended OpenPMF to support automatic system detection, automated formal testing, virtual reality support, API server etc., enabling security policy automation without the need to install local agents, and allowing the use of model-driven security without the need for a model-driven development.
 OpenPMF's support for advanced access control models including proximity-based access control, PBAC was also further extended.

+Products

+OpenPMF 4.0

 In 2017, ObjectSecurity released OpenPMF version 4.0, which includes a new browser-based user interface, cloud support, and numerous other features.

 Supply Chain Risk Analysis Automation

 In 2019, ObjectSecurity released a beta version of a United States Navy SBIR funded Supply Chain Risk Analysis Management Solution (SCRAMS), which analyzes procurement information from SAP and other sources for anomalies indicating supply chain risks.